 By comparison, the change of direction on the 2021 Tahoe is much more abrupt.
 Chevrolet designers have also acted almost playfully here by mounting the vertical sections inboard, in contrast to the other models.
 It’s as if they have emphasized the brand’s characteristic styling feature by presenting its exact opposite.

 This may seem trivial, but there is a parallel in music: for more than a century, composers have presented a theme and then re-presented it backwards, or upside-down, or both.
 The material seems different to a casual listener, but unity is preserved.
-And if it works in a piece of music, why should not it work on Chevy trucks?
+And if it works in a piece of music, why should it not work on Chevy trucks?